mahendraVamshi/riscv-application-profiler/source/plugins.rst

-By categorizing instructions based on their type, developers can identify which types of instructions are executed most frequently and which ones take the longest time to execute.
+By categorizing instructions based on their type, developers can identify which types of instructions are executed most frequently.
 This information can help identify performance bottlenecks in the code and guide optimization efforts